Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Optimal control

 \section{Optimal control}

 In this section, the derivation of the pulse-based variational quantum optimal control algorithm (VQOC) as a VQA is given.
 The motivation for a pulse-based method stems from the idea that every gate is implemented as a laser pulse.
-Therefore, the entire gate sequence can be seen as a discretization of one continuous laser pulse, as principally explored by Magann et al. \cite{pulsesandbackagain}.
-On the other hand, the root of a gate-based quantum logic circuit stems from an analogy to digital computing.
+Therefore, the entire gate sequence can be seen as a discretization of one continuous laser pulse, as principally explored by Magann et al.\ \cite{pulsesandbackagain}.
+On the other hand, the origin of gate-based quantum logic circuits stems from an analogy to digital computing.
 In principle, however, there is nothing digital about the outset of VQAs.
 Therefore, there is also no a priori reason as to why gate-based algorithms would be preferable.

+Quantum optimal control theory has been connected to variational state preparation in several works \cite{QSLpulse,qocvqe1,pulsesandbackagain} over the last few years.
+Recent work has shown that pulse-based methods can indeed prepare desired states in the minimum evolution time set by the quantum speed limit \cite{QSLpulse}.
+Furthermore, constructing specific control pulses for gate designs focusing on high-fidelity \cite{gatepulse1,gatepulse2,gatepulse3} and robust \cite{gaterobust1, gaterobust2} gates have been a lively topic of research.

-The VQOC algorithm can be used to optimize various types of control functions in the qubit system.
+Our VQOC algorithm can be used to optimize various types of control functions in the qubit system.
 In particular, this algorithm can optimize the controllable laser pulses that interact with individual qubits.
 Because of this, we refer to the control functions as pulses.
+The novelty in our approach lies in the use of an adjoint equation in computing the gradient of the energy with respect to the pulses, which provides a descent direction in the parameter space.
+A similar approach has been taken by Zhu et al. \cite{rabitzelectric} to specifically optimize electric fields for atom state preparation.
+Furthermore, we propose a way to compare the results of pulse-based algorithms to gate-based algorithms in terms of energy convergence and time spent calculating on the quantum system, as described in Sec.~\ref{sec:comparing}.